-• R denotes read permissions, which is required to perform Get, Scan, or Exists calls in a given scope.

-- W denotes write permissions, which is required to perform Put, Delete, LockRow, UnlockRow, IncrementColumnValue, CheckAndDelete, CheckAndPut, Flush, or Compact in a given scope. - x denotes execute permissions, which is required to execute coprocessor endpoints. - C denotes create permissions, which is required to perform Create, Alter, or Drop in a given scope. - A denotes admin permissions, which is required to perform Enable, Disable, Snapshot, Restore, Clone, Split, MajorCompact, Grant, Revoke, and Shutdown in a given scope.
+- R denotes read permissions, which is required to perform Get, Scan, or Exists calls in a given scope. - W denotes write permissions, which is required to perform Put, Delete, LockRow, UnlockRow, IncrementColumnValue, CheckAndDelete, CheckAndPut, Flush, or Compact in a given scope. - X denotes execute permissions, which is required to execute coprocessor endpoints. - C denotes create permissions, which is required to perform Create, Alter, or Drop in a given scope. - A denotes admin permissions, which is required to perform Enable, Disable, Snapshot, Restore, Clone, Split, MajorCompact, Grant, Revoke, and Shutdown in a given scope.

 '''

-grant 'userl', 'RWC'
+grant 'user1', 'RWC'

 grant 'user2', 'RW', 'tableA'

+grant 'user3', 'C', '@my_namespace'

 '''

-Be sure to review the information in Understanding HBase Access Levels on page 261 to understand the implications of the different access levels.
+Be sure to review the information in Understanding HBase Access Levels on page 277 to understand the implications of the different access levels.